 Homeless housing and service providers will consider the system principles detailed above when planning and implementing programs and will work together with other service providers and stakeholders to uphold these principles for the benefit of all individuals and families who are homeless.
-The agencies are also responsible for:

-- □ Maintenance of at least minimum records in the HMIS are required, however more indepth use of the HMIS is encouraged - $\hfill\square$ Systems collaboration, sharing, and utilizing agency expertise to achieve the greatest impact - \Box Active participation in the CES - \Box Offering programs that are safe and welcoming for all who are eligible to access services - □ An organizational commitment to excellence and accountability

-20 Currently 2-1-1

-- Continuum accountability: Agencies understand program impacts and communicate changes in programs (i.e. closures, elimination of units) to prevent the displacement of participants and utilize all available resources - Ensure fiscal responsibility (adheres to regulatory standards for tracking and use of funds) - Commitment to staff training and development - Use of evidence-based practices (such as trauma-informed care) - Adherence to applicable regulations and law (Fair Housing laws/Americans with Disabilities Act/Section 504, etc.) - Play an active role in connecting participants to, and ensure coordination with other services and systems of care, such as: - Eligibility screening for and application to mainstream services.
-Examples of these programs include: HUD public housing programs, Section 8 tenant based rental assistance, HOME21, CalWorks, Medi-Cal, Head Start, Social Security, Supplemental Security Income, Social Security Disability Insurance, CalFresh, and Veterans' Affair programs. - Coordination with other systems of care, such as foster care, in-home health services, probation or corrections, substance use and/or mental health treatment, and employment or education services that are supported by a variety of resources.
+The agencies are also responsible for: ☐ Maintenance of at least minimum records in the HMIS are required, however more indepth use of the HMIS is encouraged Systems collaboration, sharing, and utilizing agency expertise to achieve the greatest impact ☐ Active participation in the CES ☐ Offering programs that are safe and welcoming for all who are eligible to access services ☐ An organizational commitment to excellence and accountability Currently 2-1-1 o Continuum accountability: Agencies understand program impacts and communicate changes in programs (i.e. closures, elimination of units) to prevent the displacement of participants and utilize all available resources o Ensure fiscal responsibility (adheres to regulatory standards for tracking and use of funds) o Commitment to staff training and development Use of evidence-based practices (such as trauma-informed care) o Adherence to applicable regulations and law (Fair Housing laws/Americans with Disabilities Act/Section 504, etc.) o Play an active role in connecting participants to, and ensure coordination with other services and systems of care, such as: • Eligibility screening for and application to mainstream services.
+Examples of these programs include: HUD public housing programs, Section 8 tenant based rental assistance, HOME, CalWorks, Medi-Cal, Head Start, Social Security, Supplemental Security Income, Social Security Disability Insurance, CalFresh, and Veterans' Affair programs.
+Coordination with other systems of care, such as foster care, in-home health services, probation or corrections, substance use and/or mental health treatment, and employment or education services that are supported by a variety of resources.
+Standards Housing First Standards for Agencies 22 The agency verbally explains program eligibility criteria, which align with the Housing First philosophy, to participants, and provides the criteria in writing when requested. ☐ The project has admission/tenant screening and selection practices that promote the acceptance of applicants regardless of their sobriety, use of substances, criminal history, completion of treatment, or participation in services.